RRethy/vim-illuminate/README.md

 # Quickstart

-Just install the plugin and things will work *just work*, no configuration needed.
+Just install this plugin along with [nvim-treesitter-locals](https://github.com/nvim-treesitter/nvim-treesitter-locals) and things will work *just work*, no configuration needed.

 You'll also get `<a-n>` and `<a-p>` as keymaps to move between references and `<a-i>` as a textobject for the reference illuminated under the cursor.